quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

   managing multiple `Contexts` at Endpoint B and eventually reduces the size the Rules IDs, impacting the SCHC packet size.

-**Domain Manager, why introduce a new function?** In a first approach, the `Domain Manager` could be implemented as a component of the `Instance` that is running on an `Endpoint`, here B. However, this would require distinguishing between different types of `Instances`: those capable of managing other
+**Domain Manager, why introduce a new entity?** In a first approach, the `Domain Manager` could be implemented as a component of the `Instance` that is running on an `Endpoint`, here B. However, this would require distinguishing between different types of `Instances`: those capable of managing other